-Before I became a minister, I worked as sculptor’s apprentice, yardman in a lumberyard, salesperson, carpenter, clerk in a health food store, and director of religious education.
+Before I became a minister, I worked as sculptor’s apprentice, yardman in a lumberyard, salesperson, carpenter, clerk in a health food store, and a director of religious education.

 Current professional interests include transition management in congregations, assessment and program evaluation, liberal religious theology, congergational administration, general religious education.
-Unfortunately, I generally don’t have time to officiate at weddings or memorial services outside of members and friends of my current congregation.
+Unfortunately, I don’t have time to officiate at weddings or memorial services outside of members and friends of my current congregation.